Interview: Gothic love

 When did you come to Leogang for the first time?

-I came to Leogang in the 1950s, because I was really interessted in minerals at that time.
+I came to Leogang in the 1950s, because I was really interested in minerals at that time.
 That's the reason why I went down into the Daniel tunnel to collect some minerals on my own.
-At that time this wasn't explicitely prohibited.
+At that time this wasn't explicitly prohibited.
 Eventhough it was not really illegal, it was definitely not seen as a very good act.
 However, collectors of minerals did it anyways.
 It was a very different time.

 Did you get to know Hermann Mayrhofer from the Mining and Gothic Museum at this time?